 The City of Bradenton is an Equal Opportunity Employer and encourages women, minorities and veterans to apply.
 Under the Florida Public Records Act, all applications are subject to disclosure upon receipt.
-That said, this position is unlikely to receive any media attention.
+That said, this position is unlikely to receive any media attention until the names of the semi-finalists are released on May 31st.
 A veteran's preference will be awarded if applicable under Florida law.